dailysketchdenver@yahoo.com || Give The People What They Want! || Locally Owned & Published in Denver

 "He wasn't afraid," his son told the Pueblo Chieftain.

-Pueblo's police scandal involved rigged promotional exams, a cop-led burglary and fencing ring, ticket fixing, procuring abortions before they were legal and assorted other crime.
+Police scandals in the "Steel City" involved La Cosa Nostra rigged police promotional exams, a cop-led burglary and fencing ring, traffic ticket fixing, procuring abortions in Walsenburg before they were legal - and assorted other crime.

 A

-key player was tavern owner Joseph A. “Jo-Jo” Concialdi, who was tried and shipped off to prison.
-Concialdi operated the Branch Inn in Pueblo for almost 50 years.
+key organized crime player was tavern owner Joseph A. “Jo-Jo” Concialdi, who was tried and shipped off to prison.
+The one-time Pueblo high school football star operated the Branch Inn in Pueblo for almost 50 years.
+Concialdi said Koncilja would never be promoted because he wasn’t "one of our boys."

-Koncilja, who died at age 83 in May 2021, also served as an investigator for the Colorado Organized Crime Strike Force and 10th Judicial District Attorney’s Office.
+Koncilja, who died at age 83 in May 2021, went on to serve as an investigator for the Colorado Organized Crime Strike Force and 10th Judicial District Attorney’s Office.

 “Jo-Jo” Concialdi